Nealjain/B.BharatKumar/README.md

 - Store location with Google Maps integration
 - Contact information

-## Technologies Used

-- HTML5
-- CSS3
-- JavaScript (ES6)
-- Font Awesome for icons
-- Google Maps API for location

 ## How to View the Website

 1. Open the `index.html` file in any modern web browser.
 2. Alternatively, you can deploy this website to any web hosting service.

-## Features

-- Responsive design that works on all devices
-- Clean and modern UI focused on showcasing jewelry
-- Smooth scrolling navigation
-- Interactive Google Maps integration
-- Mobile-friendly layout

 ## Customization